aiijunior/aquaticswimtrack11/README.md

         relay_legs integer,
         category text
     );
+    -- RLS Policies for events
     ALTER TABLE public.events ENABLE ROW LEVEL SECURITY;
     DROP POLICY IF EXISTS "Public can read events" ON public.events;
     CREATE POLICY "Public can read events" ON public.events FOR SELECT USING (true);
+    -- Cleanup old/conflicting policies
     DROP POLICY IF EXISTS "Admins can manage events" ON public.events;
+    DROP POLICY IF EXISTS "Admins can insert events" ON public.events;
+    DROP POLICY IF EXISTS "Admins can update and delete events" ON public.events;
+    DROP POLICY IF EXISTS "Admins can write to events" ON public.events;
-    CREATE POLICY "Admins can manage events" ON public.events FOR ALL USING (auth.role() = 'authenticated');
+    -- Consolidated write policy for authenticated users CREATE POLICY "Admins can write to events" ON public.events FOR ALL
+        USING (auth.role() = 'authenticated')
+        WITH CHECK (auth.role() = 'authenticated');

     -- Table for Event Entries (linking swimmers to events) CREATE TABLE IF NOT EXISTS public.event_entries (